NicholasSynovic/nicholassynovic.github.io/content/summaries/efficient-computer-vision-for-embedded-systems.md

 > technologies?*

-Better smart systems (e.g smart homes, retail, factory, transportation, farming, etc.) and prediction of natural disasters and phenonemon by utilizing many data points can be possible through LPCV.
+Better smart systems (e.g smart homes, retail, factory, transportation, farming, etc.) and prediction of natural disasters and phenomenon by utilizing many data points can be possible through LPCV.

 > *If you have unlimited resources, what would you like to see in the area of